smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 ## Specifying a User ID for Queued or Captured Jobs

-The LSAM\'s job scheduling server program allows for and supports special values in the Job User field as a job start request is received from OpCon.
+The LSAM's job scheduling server program allows for and supports special values in the Job User field as a job start request is received from OpCon.
 The general rule for jobs submitted by OpCon is that the user specified in the OpCon job master record (appearing in the User